Job Opportunities

 We're Hiring

 The George Washington University’s Institute for Data, Democracy and Politics (IDDP) is seeking an exceptional candidate for a full-time, academic research position at the rank of post-doctoral research scientist.
-The position will begin as soon as possible and the selected candidate will be supervised by Dr. Rebekah Tromble.
+IDDP is a multidisciplinary research initiative intended to strengthen democratic dialog and institutions through research and engagement with policymakers, journalists, and the public.
+The position is for a one-year term.

 Job Description